ChrisF64/battleship/README.md

 #### Scope
-The scope plane is about defining requirements based on the goals established on the strategy plane.
 Using the information in the strategy plane, the identified required features have been broken into the following two categories.
 - Content Requirements:
     - The user will be looking for:
         - Clear and concise instructions.